phievo/phievo/docs/source/installation.md

 The examples starting with "seed_" keyword also contain the results of the simulations.
 The results can directly be visualized in the Analyse notebook.

-After downloading and example project directory and the *run_evolution.py* script you are all set to start an evolution.
+After downloading an example project directory and the *run_evolution.py* script you are all set to start an evolution.

 ```bash
 |-- run_evolution.py